 I need to know how much compensation I can expect for the summer in order to plan properly.
 Do we get compensation?

 Participants are compensated approximately $5,000 (before taxes) for nine weeks.
 The compensation may be all salary or a mixture of salary, housing, transportation allowance depending on funding source.

 Is travel or housing provided for participants?

-Dormitory housing is available and located within walking distance from the Baylor complex.
-Housing arrangements will be made by the SMART program.
-Travel and housing reimbursement vary depending on grant sources.
+SMART Program housing is located a short distance from the Texas Medical Center.
+Shuttle service is available for those who choose not to walk.
+Travel and housing reimbursements vary depending on grant sources.
 Housing typically costs about $2,000 for the entire program duration and payments will be accepted in three installments.